 Hogback Ridge Park, one of the first Lake Metroparks, is named for its most prominent natural feature: a high, narrow ridge of land bounded on two sides by steep valleys.
 This type of ridge is named for its resemblance to the bony spine of a hog.
 The hogback at this park is bordered on the north by the Grand River and on the south by Mill Creek.
 There are no designated trails on the hogback.

-Trails: The trail system was improved in 1993.
-It includes a 1300-foot accessible boardwalk and overlook deck, graveled trails, and timber steps that lead down into the floodplain.
+The trail system includes a 1300-foot accessible boardwalk and overlook deck, graveled trails, and timber steps that lead down into the floodplain.
 These trails lead through a variety of habitats and varying terrain.